-Together with the social partners, the Company implements a wide-scope social program which has a positive impact on the relations with employees, their motivation and retention.
+Together with the social partners, The Group implements a wide-scope social program which has a positive impact on the relations with employees, their motivation and retention.

 RESEARCH AND DEVELOPMENT

 Sofiyska Voda JSC does not carry out research and development.